 Afterwards, Hardin and Mike Komp, Noble Research Institute spatial technology services supervisor, led the students out to the parking lot for some hands-on demonstrations with the UAVs, also called drones.
 "They are fun to operate," Komp said.
 "It's also incredible what one can do and the data it provides."

 Tresa Trammell and Kushendra Shah use an iPad to safely monitor an unmanned aerial vehicle's flight.

 UAVs are a multidisciplinary research and operational tool.
 The Noble Research Institute spatial technology services team use UAVs to assist researchers with various types of research projects.
 UAV imagery allows researchers to acquire higher quality data more often, and it is less expensive to use than other large-scale aerial imagery technology.
 UAVs collect thousands of images to help researchers analyze different eco-sites and changes.

 "We are taking images that were once acquired from ground level or low frequency satellites at a more effective rate," Komp said.
 "This allows researchers, and ultimately producers, to make more timely decisions for less money."

 The technology can also be used for operational resource management, such as taking inventory of equipment and forage, locating and counting cattle, and better control of prescribed burns.

-"A cattle rancher could count actual hay bales by flying a UAV over the property," said Mike Proctor, Noble Foundation agriculture research associate.
+"A cattle rancher could count actual hay bales by flying a UAV over the property," said Mike Proctor, Noble Research Institute agriculture research associate.
 "The rancher could then look at future projections of hay needs by knowing how much was available in the beginning and how much is left over."